mavlink/mavlink-devguide/en/guide/create_message.md

 The broad structure for all MAVLink XML files is given below.

-> **Note** If you're creating a custom dialect file your file structure should be similar to the one above.
+> **Note** If you're creating a custom dialect file your file structure should be similar to the one below.
   Typically you will include *common.xml* and define your messages and enum in the blocks shown.

 ```xml